 It is the greatest good to the greatest number of people, that is the measure of right and wrong.Jeremy Bentham

-Neutral Good conflicts
+Neutral Good decisions

 As characters travel the world on their adventures, they will face tough choices.
 Should they trust the shady-looking person’s information?
-Will they go and rescue the alleged captured children even if they suspect it’s a trap?

 Where a Neutral Good character may face difficulty making a decision is where there are no good options – whatever they decide, it will lead to a negative outcome for some people.
 They will also find it difficult to decide what to do when the outcomes are very uncertain.